XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Account Types

-Demo account30-day practice account with $100,000 virtual funds, real-time market simulation
+Demo account30-day account with $100,000 virtual funds; practice all available instruments risk-free

-Staking/earn accountNot available; no staking or passive crypto yield features
+Staking/earn accountNot available; crypto features limited to trading CFDs only

 Demo account